sercrod/sercrod/docs/reference/communication.md

   - Sets `$upload` on the host data for the cycle that produced the result.
   - With `*into="key"` - also writes the result to `data[key]` for the current cycle.
 - **Events**
-  - `nablla-upload-start` - before transmission begins. `detail` includes `{ host, el, files, url, with }`.
+  - `sercrod-upload-start` - before transmission begins. `detail` includes `{ host, el, files, url, with }`.
-  - `nablla-upload-progress` - progress notifications during transfer.
+  - `sercrod-upload-progress` - progress notifications during transfer.
-  - `nablla-uploaded` - on completion. `detail` includes the parsed response body (if JSON) and status code.
+  - `sercrod-uploaded` - on completion. `detail` includes the parsed response body (if JSON) and status code.
-  - `nablla-error` - on failure.
+  - `sercrod-error` - on failure.
 - **Side effects** - schedules a normal update after storing results. `$upload` and any `*into` key are cleared in the next-frame finalization.

 ### `*download="urlOrBlobExpr"`